jaimiles23/VBA-Operations/_HOWTO/README.md

 # HOWTO
 This repository focuses on Macros for your Personal Macrobook.
 Personal Macros are used in your day-to-day operations and are applicable to a wider scope of projects.
-Contrast this with Macros written within a specific file that can only be accessed when that file is open.
-I focus on Personal Macros given their breadth and usefulness for business users.
+Contrast this with Macros written within a specific file, which can only be accessed when that file is open.
+This HOWTO focuses on adaptations of the Personal Macrobook.

 - [HOWTO](#howto)
   - [Personal Macrobook](#personal-macrobook)